 Anabolic steroids are synthetic drugs that mimic some of the hormonal effects that testosterone has on the body.
-They are sometimes used to prevent the loss of healthy body mass seen in chronic, ‘wasting’ conditions such as AIDS and some forms of cancer.
-Other medical uses include the treatment of abnormal growth rates and delayed onset of puberty.
-Sometimes people obtain and abuse these steroids without a prescription for the purpose of building muscle mass, reducing body fat, and improving athletic performance.
+They are sometimes used to prevent the loss of healthy body mass seen with chronic, ‘wasting’ conditions such as AIDS and some forms of cancer.
+Other medical uses include the treatment of abnormal growth rates and delayed onsets of puberty.
+Sometimes people obtain and abuse these steroids without prescriptions for the purpose of building muscle mass, reducing body fat, and improving athletic performance.

 Anabolic steroids are usually injected or taken orally.
-Because users can easily develop a tolerance to the drugs, they will typically practice “cycling,” in which they take steroids for a designated amount of time then take a break for a few weeks or months before resuming use.
+Because users can easily develop tolerance to the drugs, they will typically practice “cycling.”
+This is a process whereby the user takes steroids for a designated amount of time, then takes a break for a few weeks or months before resuming use.
 Cycling is also practiced to avoid some of the adverse effects caused by anabolic steroid use.
-Anabolic steroids can have detrimental effects on the mind and body when abused alone, and the negative consequences are only amplified when combined with alcohol.
+Anabolic steroids can have detrimental effects on the mind and body when abused in isolation, and their negative consequences are only amplified when they are combined with alcohol.

 Alcohol and Steroid Facts